SerialLain3170/adeleine/README.md

 # Automatic Line Art Colorization

 ## Introduction
 This repository implements converting line arts into color images automatically.
-Of course, we can train the neural network to deal with line art only.
-However, in the application system, we also need to colorize the line art with designated color in advance.
-There are many types of colorization with respect to hint.
+In addition to training the neural network with line art only, this repository is able to colorize the line art with several types of hint in advance.
+There are mainly for types of hints.

 - No hint
-  - Colorization without hint
+  - description: Colorization without hint
-  - Input: Line art only
+  - input: Line art only

 - Atari
-  - Colorization with hint which is line of desired color in the specific region (ex.
+  - description: Colorization with hint that includes some lines in desired color (ex.
 PaintsChainer)
-  - Input: Line art and atari
+  - input: Line art and atari

 - Tag
-  - Colorzation with hint which is tag (ex.
+  - description: Colorzation with tag (ex.
 Tag2Pix)
-  - Input: Line art and tag
+  - input: Line art and tag

 - Reference
-  - Colorization with hint which is reference image (ex. style2paints V1)
+  - description: Colorization with reference images (ex. style2paints V1)
-  - Input: Line art and reference image
+  - input: Line art and reference image

 ## Line extraction method
 There are many variations in line extraction methods, such as XDoG or SketchKeras.
-But, when trained on only one type of line art, trained model comes to overfit to this type of line art and this model doesn't fully colorize another type of line art.
+However, if we train the model on only one type of line art, trained model comes to overfit and the model are not able to colorize another type of line art adequately.
 Therefore, like Tag2Pix, I use various kinds of line art as the input of neural network.

-I use three types of line art below.
+I use mainly three types of line art.

 - XDoG
   - Line extraction using two Gaussian distributions difference to standard deviations